Bank Of America Shareholders About To Be Diluted By Insider Warren Buffett

 One can see that once Warren Buffett converts his preferred shares to common, the share count will rise by 700M, virtually unwinding the last several years of diligent buybacks.

-One unknown is how many shares were repurchased this last quarter -the earnings report will sort that out soon enough.
+One unknown is how many shares were repurchased this last quarter - the earnings report will sort that out soon enough.

 Will Mr. Buffett take some profits?

 That is a good question one has to ask at this point and investors should be wary of piling in at this price when the Buffett effect is in place.
 I continue to like Bank of America and believe the bottom is likely in at the $21.77 level.
-However Buffett may take some profits at this point as he may not want to be the largest shareholder in both Bank of America and Wells Fargo (NYSE:WFC).
+However, Buffett may take some profits at this point as he may not want to be the largest shareholder in both Bank of America and Wells Fargo (NYSE:WFC).

 It is totally reasonable to assume that he may unload 200M shares and keep an even 500M shares of the company.
 Every great investor takes profits and Mr. Buffett has a hefty profit on his investment.